knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Total_Patients_Treated DESC;
 ```
 Calculates the total number of patients treated in each city.<br>
-Purpose: Calculates the total number of patients treated in each city.
+Purpose: Calculates the total number of patients treated in each city. <br>
 Explanation:
 <li>GROUP BY Location groups the data by city.</li>
 <li>SUM(Patients_Count) calculates the total number of patients per city.</li>